wakatara/HelvetiCan-Taskpaper-theme/README.md

 future (as one of the main things I need to do is followup with people on tasks or things they said they'd do.).

-So, I tend to make heavy use of searches like `@week = 45 and not @done` to look at all my tasks organized by client/project, picking a task, updating it based on actioning it, and then moving it into a future week for followup (ie. tagging the item with `emailed 2016-11-07 - fup @week(47)`).
+So, I make heavy use of searches like `@week = 45 and not @done` to look at all my tasks organized by client/project, picking a task, updating it based on actioning it, and then moving it into a future week for followup (ie. tagging the item with `emailed 2016-11-07 - fup @week(47)`).
 This works *very* well for me.

 This theme helps keep me focused and colour codes the things that are critical for me as well as tracking things in process so I can just focus on what needs